surma/surma.dev/content/things/compile-js.md

 To mimmick this behavior in C++, I have to start allocating objects and arrays on the heap so that we can pass pointers around.
 Once you start allocating stuff on the heap, you also have to worry about freeing that memory back up.
-Instead of adding a full-blown garbage collector (this whole thing was about keeping the size small, after all), I decided to use `std::shared_ptr`, which is a wrapper for a pointer with a reference counter.
+Instead of adding a full-blown garbage collector (one motivation for this whole thing was about keeping the size small, after all), I decided to use `std::shared_ptr`, which is a wrapper for a pointer with a reference counter.
 When that reference counter reaches zero, the heap memory will be freed.
-This will handle scenarios correctly,  although cyclical data structures will never get freed and just form a leak.
+This will handle most scenarios correctly, although cyclical data structures will never get freed and just leak memory.
 Oh well.

 |||codediff|cpp
   class JSValue {